farhanmasud/ostad-shopify-app/ostad-shopify-app-assignment-2/README.md

 12. Run the server using `python manage.py runserver`
 13. Run ngrok on port 8000
 14. Update your app URL on Shopify Partner Account > Your app with your ngrok URL and whitelist `your-ngrok-url/auth/finalize`
+15. Navigate to `app-theme-extension` directory and run `npm install`
-15. Install app on your Shopify development store
+16. Install app on your Shopify development store